Omrai629/College-Management-System/README.md

-# College-Management-System
+# College-Management-System using Codeigniter Framework of PHP
-A College Management System with Student and Admin utilities
+A College Management System with Student and Admin functionalities